- What Is Uber Eats?

 When you receive a delivery, Uber Eats gives you the total distance the order is traveling and how long it expects you will take to complete the order.
 This isn’t exactly accurate but it does give you an idea of how much time an order will take.

-Time is money in the delivery game, so you want to do your best to complete orders quickly so you can move onto the next one.
+Time is money in the delivery game, so you want to do your best to complete orders quickly so you can move on to the next one.
 You’ll get better at understanding which restaurants to avoid or which to target with enough experience.
 You’ll also get better at understanding your market and how long it takes for you to travel from place to place.

 A general rule of thumb you can use is the 50-cent rule.
 Ideally, you want to make 50 cents per minute for each delivery you complete.
 If you’re getting $6 for an order, you want to try to complete it in 12 minutes or less.
 This extrapolates to $30 per hour, which is the minimum I’m aiming for with my hourly earnings.

 With time, you’ll learn which orders are worth doing and which aren’t.
-I tend to stick to shorter distance deliveries since I’m on a bike and avoid any long-distance orders, even if they have a high payout.
+I tend to stick to shorter-distance deliveries since I’m on a bike and avoid any long-distance orders, even if they have a high payout.
 The main thing is to think about how long it’ll take you to complete the delivery and if you’re getting paid enough for the time it takes.

 3. Use Multiple Delivery Apps

-The most important thing you can do when using any gig economy apps – and especially so with food delivery apps – is to use multiple delivery apps at the same time.
+The most important thing you can do when using any gig economy app – and especially so with food delivery apps – is to use multiple delivery apps at the same time.
 Remember, you aren’t trading time for money with these tasks.
 You’re trading tasks for money.
 That means the more deliveries you can complete in a shorter amount of time, the more you’ll ultimately make.

 The best way to get the most deliveries possible is to work for every delivery app at once.
 Postmates, DoorDash, Uber Eats, and Grubhub – turn all of them on and accept deliveries on all of them.
-It takes practice, but you’ll find that if you’re strategic, you can get deliveries from multiple apps, all from nearby restaurants and all going in the same direction.
+It takes practice, but you’ll find that if you’re strategic, you can get deliveries from multiple apps, all from nearby restaurants, and all going in the same direction.
 If you can do this, you’ll dramatically increase the amount you make.

 Unfortunately, there isn’t a lot I can tell you on how to do this other than to practice and get better at understanding which orders to accept and which to reject.
-I’ve been doing deliveries using apps like DoorDash and Uber Eats for over half-a-decade.
+I’ve been doing deliveries using apps like DoorDash and Uber Eats for over half a decade.
 With practice, I’ve gotten very good at multi-apping.

 4. Use Uber Eats While You’re Traveling